bitwave-tv/bitwave/SECURITY.md

 Bug bounties are awarded as a courtesy, and makes no guarentee or promise of reward.
 We will communicate via email all relevant information, and welcome inquiry messages asking about our policies.

-Please do not attempt to make demands from us in relation to a bug bounty, as this will be result in an immediate disqualification.
+Please do not attempt to make demands from us in relation to a bug bounty, as this will result in an immediate disqualification.